resonantdsp/SwankyAmp/README.md

 * Set the power amp section:
   * See the notes on the pre amp section
   * The `drive` control here has the same effect on distortion as the volume knob of an amp, but the plugin maintains an even loudness.
-  * The the `sag` control to adjust the amount of voltage sag.
-With large sag, when the signal is large, it will get compressed, and it will also have less overhead meaning the distortion will be heard earlier at lower levels.
-The distortion also responds more to how heavily the guitar is played.
+  * Set the `sag` control to adjust the amount by which the voltage drops in the amplifier in response to loud playing.
+With large sag values, the signal will be audibly compressed, and it will also have less overhead meaning the distortion will be heard at lower levels.
+The distortion will also be more sensitive to how heavily the guitar is played.
 This control works closely in conjuction with the `tight` control.
   * Note that the power amp can act as a compressor: try setting the drive to the point where softly picked notes don't distort, but heavily picked ones do.
 You should notice the notes souding a bit fuller as the transiet hits the distortion ceiling, and then the note rings through as the bias point shifts.

 * Set the cabinet: